max-taylor/stateless-payments/readme.md

 # Edge-cases

+Documenting every edge-case that comes up for full transparency.

 ## Withdraw + Transfer double spend
 There may be a weird edge case where:
 - The Wallet class has produced a block, but the new block isn’t written onchain yet